satellite-image-deep-learning/techniques/README.md

 * [Estimating telecoms demand in areas of poor data availability](https://github.com/edwardoughton/taddle) -> with papers on [arxiv](https://arxiv.org/abs/2006.07311) and [Science Direct](https://www.sciencedirect.com/science/article/abs/pii/S0736585321000617)
 * [satimage](https://github.com/mani-shailesh/satimage) -> Code and models for the manuscript "Predicting Poverty and Developmental Statistics from Satellite Images using Multi-task Deep Learning".
 Predict the main material of a roof, source of lighting and source of drinking water for properties, from satellite imagery
 * [Deep-Transfer-Learning-Crop-Yield-Prediction](https://github.com/sustainlab-group/Deep-Transfer-Learning-Crop-Yield-Prediction)
+* [Crop-Yield-Prediction-using-ML](https://github.com/VaibhavSaini19/Crop-Yield-Prediction-using-ML) -> A simple Web application developed in order to provide the farmers/users an approximation on how much amount of crop yield will be produced depending upon the given input

 ## Disaster response
 * [DisaVu](https://github.com/SrzStephen/DisaVu) -> combines building & damage detection and provides an app for viewing predictions